PH students bag gold, silver in int’l nuclear science olympiad held in Malaysia

 Exploring the increasing role of radiation processing to improve the country's industrial competitiveness, international specialists met with local researchers, potential investors and members of the media during the Electron Beam Technology Summit from July 24-25, 2025.

-The summit, which serves as the main portion of an expert mission by the Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA), aims to promote the use of electron beams, or e-beams, in processing various food, medical and other industrial or commercial products, particularly to allow these to pass quality standards for export as well as domestic sale, use and consumption.
+The summit, which serves as the main portion of an expert mission by the Regional Cooperative Agreement for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific (RCA), aims to promote the use of electron beams, or e-beams, in processing various industrial or commercial products, particularly to allow these to pass quality standards for export as well as domestic sale, use and consumption.

 Read more: Experts laud Filipino advances at E-Beam Technology Summit